Transferability Metrics for Selecting Source Model Ensembles: Methods

 In order to design a transferability metric that more directly approximates mean IoU, we first use the ensemble predictor \eqref{eq:ensemble-predictor} to compute the predicted semantic segmentation over the target training set

 where $y$ now iterates over the entire target label space (as opposed to being the one ground-truth label $y_i$).
-Finally, we use these predictions $y_i^*$ to calculate the mean IoU, arriving at the \ioueep{} transferability metric This metric is also less dependent on the probabilistic output of the source classifiers, which are often poorly calibrated \cite{guo17icml} and therefore could negatively affect the metric.
+Finally, we use these predictions $y_i^*$ to calculate the mean IoU, arriving at the \ioueep{} transferability metric.
+This metric is also less dependent on the probabilistic output of the source classifiers, which are often poorly calibrated \cite{guo17icml} and therefore could negatively affect the metric.

-\para{SoftIoU-EEP.} While applying the $\arg\max$ operation in \eqref{eq:e_eep_argmax} alleviates calibration errors, it also loses the fine-grained information in the probability distribution $p_{\textrm{ens}}(\cdot|x_i)$.
-This could be harmful when ranking very similar models.
-Hence, we propose to introduce a "Soft-IoU" relaxation, where we assign a weight to every pixel $x_i$.
-This weight is either its prediction probability $p_{\textrm{ens}}(y_i|x_i)$ when the model is correct ($y_i^*=y_i$), or $1 - p_{\textrm{ens}}(y_i|x_i)$ when the model is incorrect (where $y_i$ is the ground-truth label of that pixel).
+\para{SoftIoU-EEP.} Applying the $\arg\max$ in Eq.~\eqref{eq:e_eep_argmax} alleviates calibration errors.
+But it also loses the fine-grained information in the probability distribution $p_{\textrm{ens}}(\cdot|x_i)$, which could be helpful in ranking similar models.
+Hence, we propose to introduce a "Soft-IoU" relaxation.
+For every pixel $x_i$, instead of counting True Positives, we aggregate their confidences $p_{\textrm{ens}}(y_i|x_i)$ (where $y_i$ is the ground-truth label of that pixel).
+Therefore the higher the confidences of correct predictions, the higher the predicted transferability.
+We do the analogue for errors (FP and FN) by aggregating $1 - p_{\textrm{ens}}(y_i|x_i)$.
+Since errors are in the denominator, the higher their confidences the lower the predicted transferability.